What to See in Beautiful Brittany (Bretagne), France

 Bruxelles, land of TinTin and Delirium beer.

-Something important to know is that Centraal Station is the closest to the city centre (closest to the Grand Place), you also have Midi and North station.
+Something important to know is that Centraal Station is the closest to the city centre (closest to the Grand Place), there’s also Midi and North station.
 Most trains stop at all 3 stations which are about a 20 minute walk from each other.
 If you’re coming from Charleroi (south airport), the first station is Midi, then Centraal, followed by the North station (opposite if you’re coming from the northern airport).
 The shuttle bus to the southern airport (Charleroi) departs from Midi Station.

-– Brussels Park where I accidentally found a small free rave on Easter
+Brussels Park where I accidentally found a small free rave on Easter

 Brussels is definitely one of those cities where no matter where you turn or which street you take, you’ll find something interesting.
 Defintely a good idea to have your camera ready and charged at all times.

 If like me, you’re a fan of street art, you’ll find a beautiful mural by Okudart right outside the North station.
 There are also many murals based on comics around Brussels.
-My favorite is, of course, the TinTin mural, shown here.
+My favorite is, of course, the TinTin mural, shown above.
 You can also see the Smurf’s passage, leading to Centraal Station, as well as the Caroline Baldwin and the Broussaille mural.

 A perfect way to end the day at Brussels is by enjoying the sunset and the live music performer at the steps in Mont des Arts (featured image on top).
 This is a very picturesque and romantic area with a beautiful sight in every corner.
-I was on my own (#foreveralone) but didn’t mind all the embracing couples around me because I was in love with moment and the colorful sky.
+I was on my own (#foreveralone) but didn’t mind all the embracing couples around me because I was in love with the moment and the colorful sky.
 I also had a delicious chocolate covered waffle to keep me company ❤

 You’ll never taste french fries the same way, since you’ll soon realize they’re actually from Belgium and they’re called Frites!
 Waffles with maple syrup will no longer suffice either, it’s strawberries, chocolate and chantilly or dead!… ok, maybe I’m taking it a bit to the extreme but there’s a reason why Belgians take great pride in their food.